Sue Christensen

 -George Washington Carver

 My name is Sue Christensen.
 I live, paint, and garden in Northeast Minneapolis.
 I frequently fall in love with pretty weeds because of their spectacular displays, especially along highways where they have been planted for erosion control, or at excavation sites where they’ve shown up due to their affinity for recently disturbed soil.
 They are not to be trusted, yet I love their exuberance, their generosity, their spontaneity, their habit of glorifying humble sites.
+The common thread through this series of paintings is that these plants are well-behaved in their native areas, they have traveled long distances with humans, and each has become invasive somewhere in the world.

 I’m particularly attracted to plants in the pea family (legumes, or fabaceae) because I like their unusually- shaped flowers, their pods, their tendrils.
 I’ve learned that fabaceae have high “pretty weed” potential.
 Working symbiotically with organisms called diazotrophs, legumes can fix nitrogen from the air, enabling them to flourish in nutrient-poor soils avoided by other plants.
 Scotch broom, crown vetch, big-leaved lupine and everlasting pea vine are all legumes.